-In October 2014, the Company entered into a \$350,000,000 Senior Secured Term Loan ("Term Loan"), maturing in October 2019, collateralized by a first lien mortgage on BassDrill Beta and Atlantica Delta; the shares of BDB, BDB-BV, BBB, AG and AD; the AM management agreements; all credit rights arising from the Company's drilling contracts; and rights in connection with the investments made with amounts deposited in the debt service reserve account.
+In October 2014, the Company entered into a \$350,000,000 Senior Secured Term Loan ("Term Loan"), maturing in October 2019, collateralized by a first lien mortgage on BassDrill Beta and Atlantica Delta; the shares of BDB, BDB-BV, BBB, AG and AD; the AM management agreements; all credit rights arising from the Company's drilling contracts; and rights in connection with the investments made with amounts deposited in the debt service reserve account (see Restricted Cash in Note 2).
 The Term Loan amount was available for drawdown independently in up to three tranches up until March 31, 2016.
-The initial refinancing tranche of \$53.0 million (the "Beta tranche") was drawn down on October 6, 2014; the second tranche (the "Gamma tranche") of \$120.0 million was voided upon the cancellation of Atlantica Gamma in January 2016 (see Note 9); and the third tranche (the "Delta tranche") of \$177.0 million was drawn down on December 8, 2015 with the delivery of Atlantica Delta.
-The Term Loan tranches bear interest at 3.25% plus LIBOR, payable quarterly commencing January 2015 (4.5% at December 31, 2016).
+The first tranche of \$53.0 million was drawn down on October 6, 2014; the second tranche of \$177.0 million was drawn down December 8, 2015 with the delivery of Atlantica Delta; whereas the remaining \$120.0 million tranche was voided upon the cancellation of Atlantica Gamma in January 2016 (see Note 9).
+The Term Loan tranches bear interest at 3.25% plus LIBOR, payable quarterly (4.5% at December 31, 2017).

-In May 2016, the Term Loan agreement was amended to, among other things, reflect the cancellation of Atlantica Gamma, include a mandatory prepayment up to \$9.3 million upon the receipt of any refund of the down payment associated with Atlantica Gamma, which is under arbitration, and amended minimum liquidity and equity requirements as described below.
+In May 2016, the Term Loan agreement was amended to, among other things, reflect the cancellation of Atlantica Gamma, include a mandatory prepayment up to \$9.3 million upon the receipt of any refund of the down payment associated with Atlantica Gamma, which is under arbitration (see Note 9), and amended minimum liquidity and equity requirements as described below.

-The Company entered into (i) a swap agreement with LIBOR fixed at 1.36% for the Beta tranche initially for \$53.0 million for a period of four years that commenced November 2014, (ii) a swap agreement with LIBOR fixed at 1.31% initially for \$130.0 million of the Delta tranche for a period of seven years that commenced February 2016 and (iii) a swap agreement with LIBOR fixed at 1.11% initially for \$33.4 million of the Delta tranche for a period of seven years commencing July 2016.
+The Company entered into (i) a swap agreement with LIBOR fixed at 1.36% for \$53.0 million for a period of four years that commenced November 2014, (ii) a swap agreement with LIBOR fixed at 1.31% initially for \$130.0 million for a period of seven years that commenced February 2016 and (iii) a swap agreement with LIBOR fixed at 1.11% initially for \$33.4 for a period of seven years commencing July 2016.
 The Term Loan requires quarterly principal payments ranging from \$1.5 million to \$7.6 million that commenced February 2015, with a balloon payment of \$123.2 million at final maturity.
 The Term Loan further requires the Company to comply with certain financial covenants as noted below.
 These covenants are required to be tested and reported quarterly:

-- Interest coverage ratio of not less than 2.5 : 1.0 - Debt service coverage ratio of not less than 1.1 : 1.0

-- Book equity minimum of \$155.0 million - Equity ratio of minimum 0.3 : 1.0 - Liquidity, measured as freely available and unencumbered cash, the higher of \$25.0 million or 6% of the outstanding interest bearing debt until the early payment of the Term Loan upon any settlement of the down payment associated with Atlantica Gamma, and thereafter the higher of \$20.0 million or 6% of the outstanding interest bearing debt. - The market value of the vessels is at least 140% of the aggregated outstanding amount of the Term Loan through October 2016 and 150% of the aggregated outstanding amount of the Term Loan thereafter.
+- Interest coverage ratio of not less than 2.5 : 1.0 - Debt service coverage ratio of not less than 1.1 : 1.0 - Book equity minimum of \$155.0 million - Equity ratio of minimum 0.3 : 1.0 - Liquidity, measured as freely available and unencumbered cash, the higher of \$25.0 million or 6% of the outstanding interest-bearing debt until the early payment of the Term Loan upon any settlement of the down payment associated with Atlantica Gamma, and thereafter the higher of \$20.0 million or 6% of the outstanding interest bearing debt. - The market value of the vessels is at least 150% of the aggregated outstanding amount of the Term Loan.

-At December 31, 2016, the Company was in compliance with all financial covenants.
+At December 31, 2017, the Company was in compliance with all financial covenants.